cdig/svga/README.md

 # Overview
-Traditionally we have done our animations and activities using ActionScript and Flash.
-Since we are now targeting the web and mobile devices, we have been forced to move away from Flash.
-The purpose of an SVG Activity is to provide methods in CoffeeScript to allow for interacting with and animating SVG files.
+The purpose of an SVG Activity is to provide methods in CoffeeScript to allow for the creation of interactive activities using SVGs.

 # Getting Started